 Timeline for Application

 - Concentrate on doing well in your classes.
 Acquaint yourself with the Staton Center for Learning Enrichment to make sure you are taking advantage of your academic resources.

 - Begin taking your prerequisite courses for optometry school.
 Requirements vary greatly by program, so be sure to do your research.
 After researching, choose 5 to 10 optometry schools that interest you.

-- Learn more about joining student organizations from the Office of Student Affairs.
+- Learn more about joining student organizations from the Office of Student Development.
 This will not only improve your Huntingdon experience, but also will show the admission committee that you are a well-rounded individual.